 The eponymous city Tokaj is located at the confluence of Tisza and Bodrog near the Kopaszhegy (Kahlberg with 512 m).
 The area is bordered by the three rivers Hernád, Bodrog and Tisza (Tisza).
 These affect the specifically humid, the French Sauterne similar climate that the Botrytis (Nemes Penész) promotes.
 The climate is extreme, a cool and dry spring followed by a hot summer and then a wet, later dry and long sunny autumn.
 The vineyards cover about 6,000 hectares of vineyards.
 Only the wines from the approved varieties Furmint with 60% of the area, Hárslevelü with 25%, Muscat Lunel ( Muscat Blanc ) with 7%, Kabar, Kövérszölö ( Grasă de Cotnari ) and Zéta (Oremusz) may carry "Tokaji" in the label.
 Wines from other varieties such as Chardonnay may only bear the designation of origin "Zempléni" (Zemplín Mountains).
 The best locations are in Bodrogkeresztúr, Mád, Mezözombor, Tallya, Tarcal, Tokaj and Tolcsva.

 The special wines are named after Winery, Buttenanzahl (Puttonyos) and Lage.
 If one wants to emphasize the origin, then one speaks z.
 From a Mádi Aszú (Aszú from Mád).
-The first traditional winegrowing system dates back to 1641, when there was a 48-point ordinance in the municipality of Mád.
+The first traditional winegrowing system dates back to 1641, when Mád municipality had a 48-point regulation.
 Under Prince Ferenc Rákóczi II.
 (1676-1735) a detailed wine-growing order was published in 1700.
 At that time, the production of Aszú was probably easier than it is today.
 In a writing from the year 1758 it says: "After the spilled Aszú berries are poured with must, they are stirred well together and do not cover the tub too hard.
-After three to four days fermentation When the sweet juice of the berries has dissolved in the must, the mass is squeezed out by hand and the wine is fermented. "
+After three to four days fermentation When the sweet juice of the berries has dissolved in the must, the mass is squeezed out by hand and the wine is left to ferment. "